RetroDECK/ES-DE/THEMES-DEV.md

     - Path to the "filled" rating image.
 Image must be square (width equals height).
 * `unfilledPath` - type: PATH
     - Path to the "unfilled" rating image.
 Image must be square (width equals height).
+* `opacity` - type: FLOAT
+    - Controls the level of transparency.
+If set to `0` the element will be disabled.
+    - Minimum value is `0` and maximum value is `1`
+    - Default is `1`
+* `visible` - type: BOOLEAN
+    - If set to false, the element will be disabled.
+This is equivalent to setting `opacity` to `0`
+    - Default is `true`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.
     - Default is `45`

 #### carousel

+Displays a carousel for selecting game systems.

+Supported views:
+* `system`

+Instances per view:
+* `single`

+Properties:
 * `type` - type: STRING
     - Sets the carousel type and scroll direction.
     - Valid values are `horizontal`, `vertical`, `horizontal_wheel` or `vertical_wheel`.